 How much does a life insurance policy cost?

-Many people think that life insurance costs are set in stone, but it varies depending on your circumstances.
+Many people think life insurance costs are set in stone, but they vary depending on circumstances.
 For example, your insurer will consider your medical history and what leisure activities you enjoy before setting a price.

 Do I need life insurance?